INDICATIONS

 Repatha® is indicated:

-• Your established CVD patients don’t have time to wait for lower LDL-C1
+Your patients at increased risk of MAJOR ADVERSE CARDIOVASCULAR EVENTS (MACE) don’t have time to wait for lower LDL-C1

 Every